Edit on GitHub

 Read more about How to run Autonomous Collision Avoidance

-A simple collision avoidance node is prepared which keeps certain distance from obstacles and make turns to avoid collision.
+A simple collision avoidance node which keeps a safe distance from obstacles and makes turns to avoid collisions is provided with the TurtleBot3 simulation packages.

-In order to autonomously drive a TurtleBot3 in the TurtleBot3 world, please follow the instruction below.
+In order to autonomously drive a TurtleBot3 in the TurtleBot3 world, please follow the instructions below.

-1. Terminate the turtlebot3_teleop_key node by entering Ctrl + C to the terminal that runs the teleop node.
+1. Terminate the turtlebot3_teleop_key node by entering Ctrl + C in the terminal running the teleop node.

-2. Enter the below command to the terminal.
+2. Enter the command below in the terminal.

 $ ros2 run turtlebot3_gazebo turtlebot3_drive